cert-manager/website/content/en/docs/installation/kubectl-plugin.md

 The command makes sure that the required `CustomResourceDefinitions` are installed together with the cert-manager, cainjector and webhook components.
 Under the hood, a procedure similar to the [Helm install procedure](../helm/#steps) is used.

-All Helm templating parameters can also be used with the kubectl plugin.
-On the [cert-manager's ArtifactHub page](https://artifacthub.io/packages/helm/cert-manager/cert-manager) a full list of the available **Helm values** can be found.
+You can also use `kubectl cert-manager x install` to customize the installation of cert-manager.

 The example below shows how to tune the cert-manager installation by overwriting the default Helm values: